godotengine/godot-docs/tutorials/shading/shading_reference/canvas_item_shader.rst

   COLOR = texture(TEXTURE, UV);

-This differs from the behaviour of the built-in normal map.
+This differs from the behavior of the built-in normal map.
 If a normal map is attached, Godot uses it by default and assigns its value to the built-in ``NORMAL`` variable.
 If you are using a normal map meant for use in 3D, it will appear inverted.
 In order to use it in your shader, you must assign it to the ``NORMALMAP`` property.
 Godot will handle converting it for use in 2D and overwriting ``NORMAL``.